Arthur095/statbotDiscord/README.md

 There are also two other useful features :

-The first one is meant to refresh the server stats of the server where the command is sent.
+The first one is meant to refresh the stats of the server where the command is sent.
 ```!stats refresh```

 The last one send a link to this page in case you forget how it works.